 It’s August—the lull before Q4, or maybe not a lull if you’ve gotten crazy busy with COVID sales.
-In any case, we must look ahead to Q4 and anticipate how we’re going to handle what may be an unprecedented level (or a new precedent) of online sales.
+In any case, we must look ahead to Q4 and tax time and anticipate how we’re going to handle what may be an unprecedented level (or a new precedent) of online sales.
 There are a few of considerations I want to ensure are top of mind: Inventory, Growth and Taxes.

 Let’s talk about inventory and growth.